 Finally, Plaintiff appears to rest heavily on the notion that Section 5 violates its clients' right to counsel.
 Again, until agency heads issue guidance, Plaintiff can only speculate as to whether anyone's right to counsel will be affected at all by Section 5.
 Regardless, "[t]he constitutional right to choice of counsel . . . is not absolute."
 United States v.
-Friedman, 849 F.2d 1488, 1490 (D.C.
+Friedman, 849 F.2d

+1488, 1490 (D.C.
 Cir.
 1988).
 It "must be balanced against the government's interest in the fair, orderly, and effective administration of the courts which, in a given case, may require an accused to resort to his second choice of counsel."
 United States v.
 Koblitz, 803 F.2d 1523, 1528 (11th Cir.
 1986).
 And the right is "qualified by the need to avoid undermining public confidence in the integrity of the legal system."
 United States v.
 Wheat, 813 F.2d 1399, 1401-02 (9th Cir.
-1987).
+1987); see also Triplett, 494 U.S. at 722-24 (weighing government interest restricting payments to counsel).

-Read as a whole, the Executive Order considered Plaintiff's history in supporting racial discrimination and questionable litigation.
-EO 14246 § 1.
+Read as a whole, the Executive Order considered Plaintiff's history.
+EO 14263 § 1.
 And as to Section 5 itself, the Executive Order is preoccupied with the "national security" and "interests" of the United States.
 Id. § 5.
-If completely unfettered access to government buildings and government employees in fact "threaten[ed] the national security" of the United States, id., turning a blind eye to that threat would surely "undermine public confidence in the integrity of the legal system" (Wheat, 813 F.2d at 1401-02) and would impair "the fair, orderly, and effective administration of the courts," Koblitz, 803 F.2d at 1528.
+If completely unfettered access to government buildings and government employees in fact "threaten[ed] the national security" of the United States, id., turning a blind eye to that threat would surely "undermine public confidence in the integrity of the legal system," Wheat, 813 F.2d at 1401-02, and would impair "the fair, orderly, and effective administration of the courts," Koblitz, 803 F.2d at 1528.
 And if completely unfettered access would not threaten the national security or interests of the United States, then Section 5 will have no impact whatsoever on Plaintiff and it would lack any injury to complain of.
 Either way, the Court should dismiss this claim as well.

 VI.
-Plaintiff's Naming of the United States as a Defendant is Improper.
+Plaintiff's Naming of the Executive Office of the President and the United States as Defendants is Improper.